glatiuden/The-Note-App/README.md

 **Error (422)**
 * Caused by an invalid parameter (In this scenario, the `note_id` is not a valid ObjectId).
-* As we are hard deleting a note, `_id` is required to know which record to hard delete.
+* As it is hard deleting a note, `note_id` is required to know which record to hard delete.

 ![Hard Delete Error 422](images/Postman/HardDelete422.png)